 Ramsay Hunt Syndrome

 Ramsay Hunt syndrome is an acquired paralysis of the face (Bells Palsy) specifically caused by a varicella-zoster virus (VSV) infection of the facial nerve.
 Often the virus mainly attacks the geniculate ganglion (Wackym 1997) .
 The symptoms on the affected side typically include facial weakness, a painful herpes type skin eruption on the pinna of the ear, and there is frequently vestibulo-cochlear disturbance (i.e. there may be dizziness or a disturbance of hearing).
 The latter symptoms are due to involvement of the 8th cranial nerve, which runs with the 7th nerve and the nervus intermedius (a sensory nerve) together in the internal auditory canal.
+MRI scans often show enhancement of the superior vestibular nerve (Iwasaki et al, 2013).
 Other cranial nerves can be involved as well.(Xanthopoulos, Noussios et al. 2002) , and the virus can also affect the brainstem ( Sartoretti-Schefer, Kollias et al. 1999)

 VEMP testing may be abnormal in Ramsay Hunt.